August 13, 2020

 The definition of management training changes depending on where you look.
 Some sources differentiate it from leadership while other sources say that the two are mixed.
 There are articles which claim to have identified the “one best” management style, and articles which report that you should match the management style to the situation.
-All of this isn’t very helpful when training employees to become managers or training managers to become better ones.
+All of this isn’t very helpful when training employees for managerial roles or training managers to become better ones.

 Let’s try to put that right.